 I can’t tell some of my CPU cores to already calculate the Textures or Shading or Hair Collisions, if I haven’t yet calculated the basic body Animation Parts, such as the animation and movement of the extremities.

-This is why only a single Core has to painstakingly calculate all of these hierarchical steps on after another.
+This is why only a single Core has to painstakingly calculate all of these hierarchical steps one after another.

-And this can only be accelerated if this CPU Core, that at this moment does all the work, is as fast as possible, has as high a clock as possible.
+And this can only be accelerated if this CPU Core, which at this moment does all the work, is as fast as possible, has as high a clock as possible.

 After all, it has to do this process for everything in your Scene, usually 25 times per second (or what your desired Framerate is) for you to have a fluid playback experience.

 This can be applied to 2D animation as well.
-Even if the underlying rigs or object complexities might be somewhat simpler.
+Even if the underlying rigs or object complexity might be somewhat lower.

 Now, lots of other tasks can be highly parallelized, such as Rendering.

-For CPU Rendering then again you would need a CPU that has as many Cores as possible because a Render task can be split into smaller parallelizable tasks almost indefinitely.
+For CPU Rendering, for example, you would need a CPU that has as many Cores as possible because a Render task can be split into smaller parallelizable tasks almost indefinitely.